Terminology #

 1. Core Concepts #

 question ? answer1 : answer2.
-Ifquestionis true, returnanswer1; otherwise, returnanswer2. - Key Syntax:
+Ifquestionis true, it returnsanswer1; otherwise, it returnsanswer2. - Key Syntax:

 ? :